• Skip to primary navigation

 These three factors together constitute a Schedule I controlled substance according to the Controlled Substances Act passed by Congress in 1970.

 Law enforcement has seized the drug in various forms, including powder, plant, capsules, tablets, resins, liquids, and patches.
-As with all illicit drugs the identity, purity levels, and quantity of these substances are uncertain and inconsistent, and thus they pose significant danger to potential users.
+As with all illicit drugs and street drugs, the identity, purity levels, and quantity of these substances are uncertain and inconsistent, and thus they pose significant danger to potential users.

 More than 55,000 kilograms of Kratom, in various forms, were discovered by law enforcement at different ports of entry within the United States in the period from February 2014 to July 2016.
 In addition, more than 57,000 kilograms of Kratom material offered for import into the United States between 2014 and 2016 are awaiting a Federal Drug Administration (FDA) admissibility decision.
 All this material combined is sufficient to supply in excess of 12 million doses of Kratom.